Moha-01/FinTrack-Pro/README.md

 firebase deploy
 ```

-The CLI will build your Next.js application and deploy it to Firebase App Hosting.
-Your live application will securely use the API key from Secret Manager, keeping it safe and private.
+The Firebase CLI will build your Next.js application and deploy it to App Hosting.
+Your live application will now securely use the API key from Secret Manager, keeping it safe and private.
+The key is never exposed to the public or in your source code.